Configuring a Yandex Application Load Balancer L7 load balancer using an Ingress controller

 Create the Kubernetes app,

-ALB Ingress Controller will automatically deploy the L7 load balancer using Ingress resource configuration.
+ALB Ingress Controller will automatically deploy the L7 load balancer using the Ingress resource configuration.

 -

-Wait until the Application Load Balancer L7 load balancer is created and gets a public IP address.
+Wait until the Application Load Balancer L7 load balancer is created and assigned a public IP address.
 This may take several minutes.

-To follow the load balancer's creation and make sure it is error-free, open the logs of the pod the creation process was run in:
+To follow the process and make sure it is error-free, open the logs of the pod it is run in:

 -